philc/book-notes/psychology/atomic habits - james clear.md

   * Imagine if it was easy and completely automatic to get into your running clothes and put on your shoes and start your jog.
 Now after that part, continuing the jog is much easier and you're spending little energy overcoming inertia in the shower.
-Instead, you're spending all of your energy on the finer points points on the habit, like how fast you're running.
+Instead, you're spending all of your energy on the finer points on the habit, like how fast you're running.
   * I think this works because the gateway ritual reinforces the identity that you want to create.
     If you put your gym shoes on every day, then you're going to feel like a runner even if you're only out there running for 5 minutes.
 That identity will help the habit grow.